Happy 13th Birthday to Jack

 This is Julie's Journal

 In addition to being a children’s photographer at Calotype, I’m also a classical home educator.
-As a family, we pursue beauty, goodness and truth.
+I teach my children to pursue beauty, goodness and truth.

 Pictured: Photographer Julie Stephens (that’s me) with Jack, Clara, Bruce Michael and Charlotte Rose.
 My husband, Jonathan, took this picture after I set it up and bribed the kids with promises of ice cream and Candy Crush on the iPad.
 Since Mommy i…